Health and Safety for Expats, Digital Nomads, and Travelers in the Philippines

 Standard of hospitals and medical care in Philippines

 The standard of hospitals and medical care in the Philippines varies.
 There are some private hospitals that offer high-quality care, with modern facilities and well-trained medical staff.
 However, public hospitals may have limited resources and may not provide the same level of care.
 It is important for expats and travelers to consider purchasing private medical insurance in order to have access to the best possible medical care in the country.
 Some common health issues in the Philippines include dengue fever, malaria, and typhoid fever, which are transmitted through mosquito bites.
 It is important to take precautions, such as using mosquito repellent and wearing long sleeves and pants, to protect against these diseases.
-Accidents and injuries, such as road traffic accidents, are also common in the Philippines, so it is important to be cautious and aware of your surroundings.Get in touch
+Accidents and injuries, such as road traffic accidents, are also common in the Philippines, so it is important to be cautious and aware of your surroundings.Request Quote

 Common health issues in Philippines

 Common health issues in the Philippines include infectious diseases such as typhoid, dengue fever, and malaria, as well as non-communicable diseases such as diabetes, hypertension, and heart disease.
 Women's health issues, including reproductive health and maternal and child health, are also a concern in the Philippines.

 Older individuals may be at higher risk for certain health issues, including chronic diseases and falls.
 It is important for older expats and travelers to be aware of these potential risks and to take appropriate precautions, such as staying up to date on vaccinations and seeking medical attention if necessary.